ibm-cloud-docs/vpc/security-groups-default.md

 {: #updating-the-default-security-group}

-The default security group is very similar to any other security group, with the exception that it cannot be deleted.
+The default security group is similar to any other security group, with the exception that it cannot be deleted.
 {:shortdesc}

 Each VPC has a default security group, with rules to allow: